In 1976, Willi Koeppen, celebrity chef and owner of ‘The Cuckoo’, disappears without a trace. The case has never been solved.

 Hinchey examined the Tsakmakis connection, and the suspect in South Australia.
 There was no evidence to support either theory.

 ‘Mr Koeppen died on or about the 29th February 1976, at an unknown location, from unknown causes.

 Despite an extensive criminal investigation conducted by Victoria Police, no person or persons have been identified, to date, as being responsible for causing Mr Koeppen’s death.’

 The official investigation of the disappearance was closed.

 The Koeppen’s children were divided on what they thought had happened to their father.

 In March 2021, after 63 years of operation, The Cuckoo closed its doors, a victim of the covid lockdown.
-Daniela had been running the restaurant in recent years, the family intends to sell the property.
+The family intends to sell the property.